 Making Memories Since 2005

-Tapawingo Trails Camp held its first camp in 2005 with a lot of enthusiasm to provide a special camp experience for girls.
+Tapawingo Trails Camp held its first camp in 2005.

 West Plains Foundation, which promotes women’s vital role in influencing society through family life, professional work, academic pursuits, and community involvement.